 Then someone in the amputee community told me about the Challenged Athletes Foundation.
 A nonprofit that works with amputees and other differently abled people from all over the world by helping them get specialty prosthetics and adaptive sports equipment to participate in various activities.
 But yet again I was saddened to learn that I had just missed the annual application cut of date by 3 weeks.

 That’s when I decided to put up a fundraiser on Facebook to see if any of my friends would help me gather the funds to purchase my own MotoKnee.
 And to my amazement within a month my awesome friends had collectively raised the money.

 I soon had the knee and my skill level on day one had skyrocketed!
 I could snowboard with much more confidence, could make it down the mountain without having to stop for a break, and can also ride my fully loaded bikepacking bike all day long.

 If you’ve made it this far, thank you for reading this lengthy and very personal post.
-Writing this was a bit difficult even though the accident was now over 12 years ago.
+Writing this was a bit difficult even though the accident was back in 2008.
 Stay safe out there you beautiful people!